SMS Short Codes

 SMS & MMS Short Code Texting

 Short code texting is very similar to any other type of SMS or MMS.
-The only difference is that with short codes, you can send much larger text broadcasts and the message content is not typically filtered or flagged for spam.
-This is because the company using the short code and it's content has been pre-approved by the wireless carriers during the provisioning process.
+The only difference is that with short codes, you can send much larger text broadcasts and the message content is not typically filtered.
+This is because the sender using the short code and their content has been pre-approved by the wireless carriers during the provisioning process.

 With short code texting, you're bound to the same 160 character limits as normal.
 With MMS, you have access to 1,600 characters and can send all sorts of multimedia including pictures, animated GIFs, videos etc. Also note that if you want to send multimedia messages, your short code will have to be set up for MMS specifically.
 Short code MMS doesn't have to be enabled when you first provision the code.
 It can be done at any time, although it's best to do it when it's first set up.